-The Conjuring Universe: Every movie in chronological order
+What's the best order to watch The Conjuring Universe movies?

 There's a priest in this film who also appeared in Annabelle.
 We also briefly hear about the Warrens in one scene.
 But, other than that, the Curse of La Llorona is more of a standalone production that's technically part of The Conjuring Universe, but it doesn't quite feel like one.

-Michael Chaves wrote this film, and Mikki Daughtry and Tobias Iaconis directed it.
-James Wan served as a co-producer too - just as he did on all the other Conjuring Universe films (save for the first Conjuring).
+Michael Chaves wrote this film, while Mikki Daughtry and Tobias Iaconis directed it.

 The Conjuring 2 (2016)